 - 58A.
-At least 60 working days prior to the commencement of construction works authorised as part of this resource consent, the consent holder shall submit the draft Bird Collision Monitoring Plan required in accordance with Conditions 58C and 58D below to the expert panel for review and comment. - 58B.
+At least 60 working days prior to the commencement of construction works authorised as part of this resource consent, the consent holder shall submit the draft Bird Collision Monitoring Plan required in accordance with Conditions 58C and 58D below to the expert panel for review and comment - 58B.
 The expert panel shall provide its written comments (if any) on the draft Bird Collision Monitoring and Management Plan to the consent holder within 20 working days of receipt of the plan from the consent holder. - 58C.
-The consent holder shall submit the Bird Collision Monitoring Plan, including all written comments provided by the expert panel and the consent holder's response to those comments, to the Group Manager Environmental Services, Kaipara District Council to certify that the plan meets the objective in Condition 58C(a).
-The Bird Collision Monitoring Plan shall be jointly prepared by a suitably experienced and qualified avian expert and a suitably experienced and qualified bio-statistician, and shall provide for the following objective: - a.
+The consent holder shall submit the Bird Collision Monitoring Plan, including all written comments provided by the expert panel and the consent holder's response to those comments, to the Resource ConsentsGroup Manager Environmental Services, Kaipara District Council to certify that the plan meets the objective in Condition 58C(a).
+The Bird Collision Monitoring Plan shall be jointly prepared by a suitably qualified and experienced suitably experienced and qualified avian expert and a suitably qualified and experienced and qualified bio-statistician, and shall provide for the following objective: - a.
 Measure the rates of bird mortality from collisions at the Kaiwaikawe Wind Farm. - 58D.
 In order to achieve the objective established in Condition 58C above, the Bird Collision Monitoring Plan shall describe the methods for recording the frequency of collisions resulting in mortality for all bird species.
-These methods shall be statistically robust and include, but not be limited to, the following: - Calculating the probability and rate of bird carcass loss to scavengers, decomposition and other causes, taking into account temporal, environmental and other sources of variation; - Calculating the probability of carcass detection by searchers, which may include searching assisted by suitably-trained dogs, taking into account temporal, environmental, searcher identity and other sources of variation;
+These methods shall define a search area relevant to the height and rotor span of the wind turbines, be statistically robust and include, but not be limited to, the following:

-- c.
+- a.
+Calculating the probability and rate of bird carcass loss to scavengers, decomposition and other causes, taking into account temporal, environmental and other sources of variation; - Calculating the probability of carcass detection by searchers, which may include searching assisted by suitably-trained dogs, taking into account temporal, environmental, searcher identity and other sources of variation; - c.
 A data collection and analysis regime specifying the timing, location and duration of monitoring at a statistically derived number of wind turbines and wind monitoring masts.
-The purpose of the data collection and analysis regime is to ensure that a reliable estimate of bird strike mortality at all wind turbines and wind monitoring masts is obtained; - Methods to account for carcass loss and detection probability when estimating rates of mortality across the Kaiwaikawe Wind Farm; - e.
-Methods to accurately record the condition (partial, full or feather spot) and cause of death; - f.
+The purpose of the data collection and analysis regime is to ensure that a reliable estimate of bird strike mortality through all seasons and a range of environmental conditions at all wind turbines and wind monitoring masts is obtained; - d.
+Methods to account for carcass loss and detection probability taking into account temporal, environmental and other sources of variation when estimating rates of mortality across the Kaiwaikawe Wind Farm; - e.
+Methods to accurately record the condition (partial carcass, entire carcass, full or feather spot) and cause of death; and - f.
 Methods to record, and electronically store, audit and backup data. - 58E.
-In addition to the requirements specified in Condition 58D, the Bird Collision Monitoring Plan shall: - Specify that all carcasses shall be photographed as found and mapped using GPS location on a detailed map of the search area showing the location of the wind turbines and associated facilities, such as internal access roads and wind monitoring masts; and - b.
+In addition to the requirements specified in Condition 58D, the Bird Collision Monitoring Plan shall: - aa.
+Specify that search coverage at each wind turbine is recorded by GPS tracking; - Specify that all carcasses shall be photographed as found, labelled with a unique number, and mapped using GPS location on a detailed map of the search area showing the location of the wind turbines and associated facilities, such as internal access roads and wind monitoring masts; and - b.
 Identify additional measures that may be implemented by the consent holder in order to avoid, remedy or mitigate for the potential adverse effects of the Kaiwaikawe Wind Farm on threatened and at-risk bird species in the event that the bird mortality effects for any species is considered to be more than minor.